 We laugh.
 “Don’t worry, my briefs look like Australian Speedos.
 You can do the displaying.
 I’m all yours for today.”

 Swimming out to the breakers, I dive under a series of waves, each holding me down longer than I expect.
 Finally getting past the surf zone, I bob in the chilly water, waving to Jake.
-He anxiously asks if I’m okay.
+He anxiously asks if I am okay.

 A perfectly formed swell approaches.
 I swim with it, catching its momentum as it propels me toward the beach.
 Once it breaks, I tumble over and over.
 I end up sitting in the water with my briefs full of sand.
 As I stand up, Jake breaks into hysterics, as my saggy underwear looks like I dumped a load into them.
 I wave and run back out into the waves.
-I stay closer to shore and ride smaller waves as if I know what I’m doing.
+I stay closer to shore and ride smaller waves like I know what I am doing.
 The speed of the waves exhilarates me.
-I’ve never swum so fast, even in my jock days.
+I can never swim this fast, even in my jock days.
 I ride wave after wave.
-Once Jake sits down on the shore, I figure he’s bored, so I come in.
+Once Jake sits down on the shore, I figure he is bored, so I come in.
 Shivering from the cold water, he rubs me dry.

 “You’re glowing,” Jake exclaim.

 “That looked like so much fun,” Jake states.

 “Ready to dive in?”
 I grab him.

 He hangs onto me, sure I mean to dunk him.
 I give him a quick kiss, between my shivers.
 The Pacific is cold, unlike Crandon State Park on Key Biscayne.